 Initial Investment

 However, the initial investment of a portable rock crusher isn’t a small one.
-A standard entry-level crusher typically starts around $100,000.
-Large units, or ones with added features like magnetic conveyors to sort out rebar and other metal objects, can range up to $250,000.
+A standard entry-level crusher typically starts around $150-$210K for a crusher that can do any real work and is basically not a toy.
+Large units traditionally start at A$350-$400K or so and go up in price quickly.

-With options like the section 179 tax buffer, businesses can deduct 100% of the machine’s cost in its first year, resulting in savings of approximately 30-35%.
+It’s crucial to also consider that with the section 179 tax deduction businesses can deduct 100% of the machine’s cost in its first year, resulting in savings of approximately 30-35%.

 Ongoing Operating Costs